 Spiro Kletas – President, CEO, and Director

 Mr. Kletas has over 10 years experience in the financial industry with 7 years in the public capital markets, working for several Toronto Exchange-listed companies in project procurement, corporate development and financing.
-He has been directly involved in raising over $100 million dollars for junior resource companies, most recently as part of a management team seeing a TSX-V gold exploration company into production.

 Andrew Rees – Director